Minimum wage: NLC goes spiritual to ensure speedy implementation - Vanguard News

-The Nigeria Labour Congress (NLC), Bayelsa chapter, has sought God’s face for all authorities concern to ensure speedy implementation of the N30, 000 minimum wage for workers in the country.
+The Nigeria Labour Congress (NLC), Bayelsa state chapter, has sought God’s face for all authorities concerned to ensure speedy implementation of the N30, 000 minimum wage for workers in the country.

-A statement by Ndiomu on Sunday, said he was happy over God’s blessings in his live and labour activities in the state.
+Minimum wage: FG can’t cheat workers – Labour(Opens in a new browser tab)

-“First, I appreciated God for helping workers in the state to overcome most of their challenges and problems, especially on well-beings.
+A statement by Ndiomu on Sunday, said he was happy over God’s blessings in his life and labour activities in the state.

-I wasn’t given any SUV by NSITF – Ngige(Opens in a new browser tab)
+“First, I appreciate God for helping workers in the state to overcome most of their challenges and problems, especially on well-beings.

 “We, therefore, call on the Federal Government to ensure speedy implementation of the law.